-- A. A nonconforming lot may be used for the purposes permitted in the zoning district in which it is located, provided that if the lot area or lot width is less than the minimum requirements of this ordinance, the lot shall not be divided or reduced in dimensions or area so as to increase the degree of nonconformance with the minimum requirements of this ordinance. - B. Where an existing lot has a lot area of not less than 90 percent of its zone district requirements, the lot may be used for purposes permitted in that zoning district, provided that all side, front, corner front, and rear yard requirements are met.
+- A. A nonconforming lot may be used for the purposes permitted in the zoning district in which it is located, provided that if the lot area or lot width is less than the minimum requirements of this ordinance, the lot shall not be divided or reduced in dimensions or area so as to increase the degree of nonconformance with the minimum requirements of this ordinance. - B. Where an existing lot has a lot area that is less than 90 percent of its district requirements, the lot may may be used for purposes permitted in that zoning district, and the required side and rear yards may be reduced by the same percentage that the lot's district requirements.
+However, in no case shall a side yard be less than five feet, no rear yard less than 35 feet (unless the specific district requirements permit a lesser side or rear yard) and all off-street parking requirements must be met.